THE BRITISH OPERA ACADEMY (BOA)

 CRAIG J WHITE, PIANO

-Craig White is a versatile and highly acclaimed chamber musician with a focus on both instrumental and vocal repertoire.
-After his studies at St Catherine’s College, Oxford he completed a Postgraduate Diploma at the Royal Academy of Music in London, studying with Michael Dussek and Diana Ketler.
-Craig has since been based as Fellow in Piano Accompaniment at the Royal College of Music and now works with the string department at the Guildhall School of Music and Drama.
-His debut at the prestigious Wigmore Hall with Oboist James Turnbull was in October 2010 and Craig has gone on to perform at all the major concert venues around London.
-Internationally he has toured South Korea, and Japan.
-In 2012, Craig won the accompanist prize at the Centenary Kathleen Ferrier Awards, following top accompanist prizes at the Thelma King Awards, Great Elm Vocal Awards and AESS Finals.
-In 2014, he was made an “Associate of the Royal Academy of Music”.
-His conducting debut was in 2012 with London Youth Opera's The Magic Flute.
+Craig White is a versatile and highly acclaimed chamber musician and accompanist for both singers and instrumentalists.
+Educated at St Catherine’s College, Oxford, he completed a Postgraduate Diploma at the Royal Academy of Music in London under the tutelage of Michael Dussek and Diana Ketler.
+Craig has been Fellow in Piano Accompaniment at the Royal College of Music and currently works with the string department at the Guildhall School of Music and Drama.
+His performing career began with a debut at Wigmore Hall alongside oboist James Turnbull in October 2010, followed by regular appearances at major London concert venues and international tours in South Korea and Japan.
+He has collaborated with renowned artists including Dame Kiri te Kanawa and Waltraud Meier at the Aix-en-Provence Académie, and worked as an official accompanist at prestigious institutions such as the Schiermonnikoog masterclasses (Holland), Rencontres Musicales Internationales D'Enghien (Belgium), and Kronberg Akademie (Germany).
+In 2017, he adjudicated the Con Brio Piano Competition in Mumbai, India.

 TADASHI IMAI, PIANO

 The pianist Tadashi Imai combines a career as concert soloist, chamber musician and sought-after accompanist.
 He studied at the Toho Gakuen College of Music in Tokyo with Hiroshi Tajika, Hidemitsu Hayashi and Shuku Iwasaki, as a scholar at Texas Christian University with Tamas Ungar and at the Royal Academy of Music with Christopher Elton, Michael Dussek and Clifford Benson.
 He has won several international competitions and performed throughout Europe, the United States and Asia, in venues such as Carnegie Hall, Suntory Hall and Wigmore Hall.
 Concerto performances have included appearances with the Fort Worth Symphony Orchestra in Texas, the Osaka Symphoniker and the State of Sibiu Philharmonic in Romania.
-Tadashi Imai was a Junior Fellow at the Royal Academy of Music for four years and was appointed an ARAM in 2008.
-He has been accompanist for Gyorgy Pauk’s violin class at the Royal Academy of Music for several years as well as official accompanist for many international competitions and master-class series, notably the Menuhin International Violin Competition, the Lionel Tertis International Viola Competition and the London Masterclasses.
-Leading string players with whom he has collaborated in recital include Maurice Hasson and the late Lydia Mordkovitch.
-He is a staff pianist at the Junior Academy, Royal Academy of Music.

 BRITISH OPERA ADADEMY FACULTY